iamdeterminedd/iamdeterminedd/README.md

 ### Hi, I'm Jim 👋

-My journey started with building Android apps, but my curiosity pushed me to try more than mobile.
-I moved into web development, first making simple front-end designs, then exploring the back-end—the part that makes websites come alive.
-The things that once scared me are now the things I enjoy the most.
-What used to hold me back is what helped me grow and step out of my comfort zone as a developer. 🚀
+My journey started with building Android apps, but my curiosity didn’t let me stop there.
+I wanted to try more than just mobile, so I started creating simple front-end designs and eventually found myself exploring the backend — the part that makes websites come alive.
+Along the way, I kept learning new things and pushing my limits.
+The things that once scared me have become the things I enjoy the most.
+What used to hold me back ended up helping me grow and step out of my comfort zone as a developer. 🚀

 #### 🌱 Outside of coding, you’ll usually find me:
 - 📚 Reading personal growth books